trekcc-ops/gemp-stccg/README.md

-# gemp-stccg
+# Velara
-GEMP is a platform for running a rules-enforced CCG in a web-hosted fashion, so players can play in their browser.
-This instance of GEMP is for the Star Trek CCG.
+Velara is a platform for running a rules-enforced Star Trek CCG in a web-hosted fashion, so players can play in their browser.
+Velara is a fork of the [GEMP-LOTR server](https://github.com/PlayersCouncil/gemp-lotr).

 The engine is adaptable to other games, but essentially requires forking and ripping out all the Star Trek-based stuff and replacing it with context specific to the game of your choice.

 # Overview

-GEMP is a server written for Java 21, using MariaDB for a MySQL database instance, and serving raw Javascript and barebones HTML/CSS for the client front-end.
+Velara is a server written for Java 21, using MariaDB for a MySQL database instance, and serving HTML/CSS/JS for the client front-end.

-GEMP is divided into several modules which each handle a different aspect of the game:
+Velara is divided into several modules which each handle a different aspect of the game:

 ## gemp-stccg-client
 This module manages the interface for the Javascript clients.
 Each JS operation that contacts the server will eventually terminate in a call to [communication.js](./gemp-module/gemp-stccg-client/src/main/web/js/gemp-022/communication.js), which is ultimately just a wrapper for calls to [RootUriRequestHandler](./gemp-module/gemp-stccg-server/src/main/java/com/gempukku/stccg/async/handler/RootUriRequestHandler.java), which routes each endpoint to the appropriate handler within gemp-stccg-server.
 From there the action could go anywhere depending on context.